SomiaNasir/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 ### Data Cleaning
 1. All the rows having missing values are deleted.
 2. 3 more columns ride_length for duration of the trip, day_of_week and month are added.
-3. Trips with duration less than a minute are excluded.
+3. Trips with duration less than a minute and longer than a day are excluded.
-4. Total 1,453,790 rows are removed in this step.
+4. Total 1,375,912 rows are removed in this step.

+## Analyze
+The data is stored appropriately and is prepared for analysis.
+The analysis question is: How do annual members and casual riders use Cyclistic bikes differently?